-The public key is used to point to your wallet address, an alphanumeric code similar to a bank account number that acts as the address for a blockchain wallet.
+The public key points to your wallet address, an alphanumeric code similar to a bank account number that acts as the address for a blockchain wallet.
 Other users can send digital assets to your wallet using your public key, but only you have access to the contents of your wallet using the private key.

 A private key is an alphanumeric passcode that may be used to withdraw funds from a blockchain wallet and approve digital transactions.
 Because these private keys are long and difficult to recall, wallets usually associate them with a seed or recovery phrase.

 Oracle is a service that provides data from the outside world to smart contracts.
 Smart contracts can't access data off-chain; thus, they rely on oracles like Chainlink and Band Protocol to retrieve, verify, and distribute external data.

 Mining is a Proof of Work (PoW) system.
 Confirming transactions, grouping them into blocks, and adding blocks to the blockchain is block verification.
 Miners are those who participate in this procedure.

 PoW is a consensus process in which miners must solve complicated mathematical problems to verify transactions and mint blocks.
 When miners solve a challenge correctly, they acquire permission to mint the next block and receive the block reward and transaction fees.